-- Being the main contact within The Community Farm in relation to child and adult safeguarding. - Being the main contact for Community Farm Team Members to discuss safeguarding concerns. - Being named contact for Child and Adult Safeguarding Services. - Ensuring notes are maintained and updated. - Discussing safeguarding with Safeguarding Advisors from safeguarding teams in local authorities. - Oversight of The Community Farm's safeguarding training and induction programme. - Ensuring that policies and procedures relating to safeguarding are up-to-date and reflect best practice and current guidelines. - Ensuring that the Senior Team are informed of formal safeguarding referrals. - Reporting safeguarding referrals and serious safeguarding incidents to The Community Farm's Management Committee, Funders and Partners as appropriate. - Ensure that appropriate procedures are followed when it is identified that a Team Member is not applying this policy to a satisfactory standard and that any related current risks are safeguarded accordingly.
+- Being the main contact within The Community Farm in relation to child and adult safeguarding. - Availability for The Community Farm Team Members, in the absence of their line manager, to discuss safeguarding concerns. - Being named contact for Child and Adult Safeguarding Services. - Ensuring notes are maintained and updated. - Discussing safeguarding with Safeguarding Advisors from safeguarding teams in local authorities. - Oversight of The Community Farm's safeguarding training and induction programme. - Ensuring that policies and procedures relating to safeguarding are up-to-date and reflect best practice and current guidelines. - Ensuring that the Senior Team are informed of formal safeguarding referrals. - Reporting safeguarding referrals and serious safeguarding incidents to The Community Farm's Management Committee, Funders and Partners as appropriate. - Ensure that appropriate procedures are followed when it is identified that a Team Member is not applying this policy to a satisfactory standard and that any related current risks are safeguarded accordingly.